Blocking Bandits: Acknowledgements

 \section{Acknowledgements}

 This research was partially supported by NSF Grant 1826320, ARO grant W911NF-17-1-0359, the Wireless Networking and Communications Group Industrial Affiliates Program, and the the US DoT supported D-STOP Tier 1 University Transportation Center.
+One of the authors acknowledges the feedback from Guanyu Nie on the proof of $(1 - 1/e)$ approximation of the greedy algorithm.